ratul0547/sturdy-iptv/README.md

 ### **Files description**

--`TV.m3u` File contains almost 5000 channels including Bangladeshi channels.
+- `TV.m3u` File contains almost 5000 channels including Bangladeshi channels.
--`categories` folder contains multiple m3u files of bangladeshi and foreign TV channels categorized into different files for easy use in mobile devices.
+- `categories` folder contains multiple m3u files of bangladeshi and foreign TV channels categorized into different files for easy use in mobile devices.
--`countries` folder contains channels categorized into different countries.
+- `countries` folder contains channels categorized into different countries.

 ### **Usage**
 clone the repository to local storage and add the files to your preferred IPTV Player.